Emerald214/emerald214.github.io/README.md

 ## Expand references

 A node may contain references to other nodes.
-With the `references` property you can extend the configuration to let it resolve the referenced nodes in other workspaces.
+With the `references` property, you can extend the configuration to let it resolve the referenced nodes in other workspaces.

 ```yaml
 class: info.magnolia.rest.delivery.jcr.v2.JcrDeliveryEndpointDefinition